Xialin0505/realtime-commentary/README.md

 to rebuild the docker container
 `docker-compose build`

-the project directory is mounted inside the `/mnt` folder
+the project directory is mounted inside the `/mnt` folder for development the porject directory is copied inside the `usr/src/app` folder as the production